Explore Colorado Springs with PikeRide

 Cost

-For those who are visiting, or locals who want to use PikeRide for more than the occasional trip, PikeRide has multiple membership options that provide 90 minutes of ride time per day.
-You can view all of PikeRide’s memberships, including those for folks experiencing financial hardship here, https://www.pikeride.org/.
+For visitors or locals who want to use PikeRide for more than the occasional trip, PikeRide offers multiple membership options that provide 90 minutes of ride time per day.
+You can view all of PikeRide’s memberships, including those for folks experiencing financial hardship, here: https://www.pikeride.org/.

 Bikes